2021 Sydney City Council election

-The 2021 Sydney City Council election was held on 4 December 2021 to elect nine councillors and a lord mayor to the City of Sydney.
+An election was held in the City of Sydney local government area on 4 December 2021 to elect nine councillors and a Lord Mayor to the City of Sydney.
 The election was held as part of the statewide local government elections in New South Wales, Australia.

-Clover Moore was re-elected Lord Mayor of Sydney.
+Clover Moore was re-elected Lord Mayor.

 Candidates

 Incumbent councillors are highlighted in bold text.